jobergner/backent-cli/README.md

 ## State Structure
 Entities are structured in a relational manner.
 An assembling step exists which organizes the data in it's real tree-like structure.
 The `Engine` owns 2 state objects.
 One, the `state`, holds all existing entities, and the other, `the patch` holds all modified entities.
 The API will never directly modify the `state`, but take a copy of the entity out of the `state`, modify it, and put it into the `patch`.
 This way we keep track of which entities changed at the end of a cycle.
 Changed entities are also marked with `operationKind:"UPDATE"` or `operationKind:"DELETE"`.
-With each cycle we take all entities of the `patch` and either put them into `state` and set their `operationKind` to `UNCHANGED` when their `operationKind` was `UPDATE`, or we delete the existing representation of the element in the `state` if the `operationKind` was `DELETE`.
+With each cycle we take all entities of the `patch` and either put them into `state` and set their `operationKind` to `UNCHANGED` when their `operationKind` was `UPDATE`, or we delete the existing representation of the entity in the `state` if the `operationKind` was `DELETE`.
 ```golang
 for _, player := range engine.Patch.Player {
 	if player.OperationKind == OperationKindDelete {